BlackCube4/Drag-Card/README.md

-# Home Assistant - Drag Button Card
+# Home Assistant - Drag Card
 A button for Home Assistant which can be dragged in four directions to trigger four actions.

 <picture>